nightscout/nightscout.github.io/docs/vendors/heroku/ecoplan.md

 **Pros**:

 > Heroku is a reliable platform well known by the community
-> The Hobby plan is designed for production, the app never sleeps
+> The Eco plan is made for personal apps
+> Nightscout fits in 1000 dyno hours per month
 > Heroku has been hosting Nightscout users for years in the free tier

 **Cons**:

 >Using the M0 [MongoDB Atlas](../../mongodb/atlas/) database
->The [Eco plan](../ecoplan) is more economical
->Paying for a hobby plan doesn't remove DIY maintenance tasks like stack upgrade
+>Paying for an Eco plan doesn't remove DIY maintenance tasks like stack upgrade
+>Eco plan apps will sleep after 30 minutes of inactivity

 </br>

-## Upgrade to 7$/month Hobby Plan
+## Enable a 5$/month Eco Plan

 </br>